raphaeleadjerad/opendamir/README.md

  I chose this axis as a mere example but this could be extended to the different variables present in the database.

+The `streamlit` app enables us to check expenditure and amounts reimbursed by choosing acts and categories associated to Medical Specialty.